btbytes/btbytes/README.md

 ## Education

-I have a Bachelors in Mechanical Engineering from [PES Instititute of Technolgy](https://pes.edu) and a Masters in Computer Science from [Purdue University](https://www.purdue.edu).
+I have a Masters degree in Computer Science from [Purdue University](https://www.purdue.edu) and Bachelors in Mechanical Engineering from [PES Instititute of Technolgy](https://pes.edu).

 ## Work Experience